Chris-Denby/coding-test/README.md

 - Most visited is measured by number of requests to a unique URL over the log period
 - Most active is measured by number of requests made by each unique IP over the log period
 - Log files follow the same format
-- Log files are named programming-task-example-data.log and stored in the project resources folder
+- Log files are named ```programming-task-example-data.log``` and stored in the project resources folder

 # Running the application

-Open a terminal at the root of the project folder and run with ./gradlew run, a report will be outputted to the terminal window.
+Open a terminal at the root of the project folder and run with ```./gradlew run```, a report will be outputted to the terminal window.

 # Running tests

-Open a terminal at the root of the project folder and run with ./gradlew test.
-If any tests have failed, a HTML report with details of the failed tests will be generated at ```/coding-test/build/reports/tests/test/index.html```
+Open a terminal at the root of the project folder and run with ```./gradlew test``` If any tests have failed, a HTML report with details of the failed tests will be generated at ```/coding-test/build/reports/tests/test/index.html```